-Figure A.4, the association again appears to be positive.
-Table 2, column (4) summarizes our regression results using (17).
-The link between membership in religious communities and rainfall risk in 1890 is statistically significant at the 5-percent level.
-The point estimate implies that a 1-standard-deviation increase in rainfall risk is associated with an increase in membership in religious communities of about 10 percent, which is very similar to the result we obtained using church members relative to population as a measure of religious membership.
+using church members relative to population as a measure of religious membership.
 Columns (5) and (6) split the sample into counties with value added in agriculture relative to manufacturing above and below the median.
-Among counties with agricultural value added above the median in column (5), the link between membership in religious communities and rainfall risk is statistically significant at the 1-percent level.
-The point estimate implies that a 1-standard-deviation increase in rainfall risk is associated with an increase in membership in religious communities of about 30 percent.
+Among counties with agricultural value added above the median in column (5), the link between membership in religious communities and rainfall risk is statistically significant at the 1% level.
+The point estimate implies that a one-standard-deviation increase in rainfall risk is associated with an increase in membership in religious communities of about 30%.
 Among counties with agricultural value added below the median in column (6), there is no statistically significant link between rainfall risk and religious membership.
-The link between membership in religious communities and rainfall risk is stronger among more agricultural counties than among less agricultural counties, and the difference is statistically significant at the 5-percent level.
+The link between membership in religious communities and rainfall risk is stronger among more agricultural counties than among less agricultural counties, and the difference is statistically significant at the 5% level.25

 Table 3 summarizes our results on the link between membership in religious communities and rainfall risk in 1870 and in 1860.
-The only measure of membership in religious communities available for these years is combined church seating capacity relative to population.
+The only measure of membership in religious communities available for these years is total church seating capacity relative to population.
 Column (1) summarizes our results for 1870.
-The sample is around 20 percent smaller than the 1890 sample.
+The sample is around 20% smaller than the 1890 sample.
 Even so, the results are similar to the ones for membership in religious communities in 1890.
-A 1-standard-deviation increase in rainfall risk is associated with a statistically significant increase in membership in religious communities of about 12 percent.
+A one-standard-deviation increase in rainfall risk is associated with a statistically significant increase in membership in religious communities of about 12%.
 Columns (2) and (3) split the 1870 sample according to agricultural value added below and above the median.
 The median agricultural share in 1870 is 0.89, and counties with agricultural value added above the median are therefore almost entirely agricultural and homogenous in terms of the share of agriculture.
-The link between membership in religious communities and rainfall risk among more agricultural counties in column (2) is statistically significant at the 5-percent level.
-A 1-standard-deviation increase in rainfall risk is associated with an increase in religious membership of about 40 percent.
-Rainfall risk shows a weaker link with membership in religious communities among less agricultural counties in column (3), but the link is still statistically significant at the 10percent level.
-The link between membership in religious communities and rainfall risk among more agricultural counties is stronger than among less agricultural counties, and the difference is statistically significant at the 10-percent level.
+The link between membership in religious communities and rainfall risk among more agricultural counties in column (2) is statistically significant at the 5% level.
+A one-standard-deviation increase in rainfall risk is associated with an increase in religious membership of about 40%.
+Rainfall risk shows a weaker link with membership in religious communities among less agricultural counties in column (3), but the link is still statistically significant at the 10% level.
+The link between membership in religious communities and rainfall risk among more agricultural